Lara Trump Rocks Bikini On Baby Luke’s First Boat Ride

 “MEET THE DAUGHTER TO THE MOST HATED PRESIDENT OF USA EVER,” one fan wrote.

-Thus far, Lara’s photo has already gained plenty of attention with over 10,700 likes and 270 plus comments.
-According to the Daily Mail, Lara and Luke took their first solo trip on a plane together on Thursday and she posted about it in her Instagram stories.
-The pair flew from New York, LaGuardia Airport to her home state of North Carolina.
+Thus far, Lara’s photo has already gained plenty of attention with over 10,700 likes and 270-plus comments.
+According to the Daily Mail, Lara and Luke took their first solo trip on a plane together on Thursday, and she posted about it in her Instagram stories.
+The pair flew from New York’s LaGuardia Airport to her home state of North Carolina.

 Earlier in the week, Lara shared another bathing suit photo with her fans, this time with a throwback photo.
 In the snapshot, Trump can be seen wearing short white shorts and a “Make America Great Again” one piece swimsuit.
 Like her current photo, the new mom cradles baby Luke in her arms as she is all smiles for the camera.
-She did not tag the location of this particular picture but she appears to be on vacation as a beach is visible in the background of the shot.
+She did not tag the location of this particular picture, but she appears to be on vacation as a beach is visible in the background of the shot.

 In the caption of the picture, Lara shared a link with fans on where they can purchase the same bathing suit that she is wearing in the photo.
-The suit can be purchased on the Trump/ Pence website for $55.
+The suit can be purchased on the Trump-Pence website for $55.
 It comes in sizes S-XL.

-Fans of the Trump/Pence team can also purchase other items on site including shirts, hats, and stickers, most of which appear to be from their campaign.
+Fans of the Trump-Pence team can also purchase other items on site including shirts, hats, and stickers, most of which appear to be from their campaign.